CVRL/AutoSIGHT/README.md

 ## Model Weights

 The `AutoSIGHT.py` script can be used to train the models as specified in the paper.
-We also offer the weights of the best model for each time window in this [box folder](https://notredame.box.com/s/apxk1f3zo9hoecmb4fenui2gvpmujl9n).
+We also offer the weights of the best models for each time window in this [box folder](https://notredame.box.com/s/apxk1f3zo9hoecmb4fenui2gvpmujl9n).

 ## Citation
 ```